 Subsistence farming flourishes in India because there is a lack of alternative livelihood sources and the presence of small landholdings.

-Intensive subsistence farming is practised in India in states like Kerala, West Bengal and Tamil Nadu.
+Intensive subsistence farming is practiced in India in states like Kerala, West Bengal and Tamil Nadu.

 Subsistence farming is important because of its advantages, such as food security, self-sufficiency, and low input cost.